atlantyz/the_cheesery/README.md

 1. **The Database**: Create a database of cheese and cheesemakers from Texas.
 2. **The Dashboard**: Create an interactive dashboard that summarizes the cheese made and sold by Texas cheesemakers
 3. **The Texas Cheese Finder**: The Texas Cheese Finder will use a supervised machine learning model to find a Texas cheese for customers based on cheese preferences for our new online cheese shop, The Cheesery.
+Without the ability to taste the flavors offered online, this allows customers to get a list of cheeses similar to their already prefence and keep them shopping locally in Texas.

 ## The Data and Database